nieuwmijnleven/selfdrivingcar-sensor-fusion-and-object-tracking/README.md

 ## Writeup Instructions

 ### 1. Write a short recap of the four tracking steps and what you implemented there (EKF, track management, data association, camera-lidar sensor fusion).
-* (1) Extended Kalman Filter
+#### (1) Extended Kalman Filter
 * We implemented the functions of system matrix F, process noise covariance Q, prediction, and update states
 * We introduced nonlinear function h(x) and applied to our kalman filter successfully.

+#### (2) Track Management
+* We introduce some confident values to assign them to a track
+  * Track score
-* Track Management
+  * Track state
+    * confirmed, tentative, initialized
+* We implemented the following functions
+  * Initialization of new tracks
+  * Update of the state and score of a track
+  * Deletion of old tracks

-* Data Association
+#### (3) Data Association
+* We implemented the following functions
+  * Simple Nearest Neighbor(SNN)
+  * Mahalanobis Distance(MHD)
+  * Gating

-* Camera-Lidar Sensor Fusion
+#### (4) Camera-Lidar Sensor Fusion
+* We implemented the following functions
+  * Transformation from sensor coordinates to vehicle coordinates
+  * Transformation from vehicle coordinates to sensor coordinates
+  * Projection of a 3d point or a 6d state vector to 2d image space
+    * nonlinear measurement function
+  * Extended Kalman Filter

 ### (2) Which results did you achieve?
 Which part of the project was most difficult for you to complete, and why?
 ### (3) Do you see any benefits in camera-lidar fusion compared to lidar-only tracking (in theory and in your concrete results)?